 Teeth Straightening Treatments

-The teeth straightening treatment is performed by a specially trained dentist called an Orthodontist – find one at findorthodontists.co.uk.
+The teeth straightening treatment is performed by a specially trained dentist called an Orthodontist – find one at findorthodontists.co.uk, or visit the Find Orthodontists Facebook page.
 They will do examination work before undertaking any work so as to establish an appropriate course of treatment which generally comprises two stages:

 1. Braces, which help to slowly realign and straighten the teeth.
 Treatments available include: